jota-ele-ene/just-me/README.md

 - Just a homepage with rotating fullscreen backgrounds
 - Configure it including your social profiles
 - Manage both backgrounds and social profiles like any other content in Hugo to avoid hard-coding in config-files
-- Support for Google Analytics (in progress)
+- Support for Google Analytics
 - Contact form (in progress)

 ## Getting started